 According to the World Health Organization, a healthy diet can improve your energy levels, your mental health and general outlook, and it can help you to either maintain a healthy weight or to lose excess weight if you are overweight or have obesity.

-‘While no foods or dietary supplements can prevent or cure COVID-19 infection, healthy diets are important for supporting immune systems,’ states WHO advice.
+‘Healthy diets are important for supporting immune systems,’ states WHO advice (opens in new tab).
 ‘Good nutrition can also reduce the likelihood of developing other health problems, including obesity, heart disease, diabetes and some types of cancer.’

 The WHO’s tips for healthy eating include: